Dedicated to customer service and providing you life long memories

 Our small team is built upon passion, professionalism and providing our guests with the best experience possible!
 Beginning with our engineers who have spent much time developing and enhancing the aircraft to ensure your flight is a comfortable experience; our multi-talented pilots – foremostly for their piloting capabilities, who will also act as knowlegable reef guides and boat skippers; to our operations staff, who look forward to welcoming you with genuine enthusiasm and assisting to help make your experience top notch.

-Lee Haskell – Deputy Chief Pilot
+Lee Haskell – Chief Pilot

 Drew Daniell – Line Pilot

-Drew learnt to fly through the Airforce cadets on gliders and powered aircraft at age 13.
+Drew learned to fly through the Airforce cadets on gliders and powered aircraft at age 13.
 Landing his first job bird scaring in South Australia which is his home State, he found the love of low flying and took on the Supercub tail dragger in the Outback with Kidmans Pastoral Company low level cattle mustering.
 Years later he worked on Fraser Island flying on and off the beach in Airvans, landing amoungst waves, cars and people was quite the challenge.
 Drew felt a serious need to fly floats, so after a float endorsement on the Gold Coast he secured a job flying in Tasmania and Broome on Cessna 185 and 208 Caravan Amphibian.
 Flying one way into an 800ft ravine and landing next to a waterfall was one of the highlights of his career in Tasmania and seeing the power of the Horizontal Waterfalls near Broome was simply breathtaking.
 His love for the tropical life and island flying saw him move to the Whitsundays in 2008 where he had the chance to put all of his skills to the test and learn all new ones.
 Drew has indeed found his dream job and he and his family have been in the Whitsundays for over 5 years and thoroughly enjoy the lifestyle.

 Andy Polson – Line Pilot